wayveai/fiery/README.md

 To train on single GPU add the flag `GPUS [0]`, and to change the batch size use the flag `BATCHSIZE ${DESIRED_BATCHSIZE}`.

 ## 🙌 Credits
-Big thanks to Piotr Sokólski ([@pyetras](https://github.com/pyetras)) for the panoptic metric implementation, and to Hannes Liik ([@hannesliik](https://github.com/hannesliik)) for the awesome future trajectory visualisation on the ground plane.
+Big thanks to Giulio D'Ippolito ([@gdippolito](https://github.com/gdippolito)) for the technical help on the gpu servers, Piotr Sokólski ([@pyetras] (https://github.com/pyetras)) for the panoptic metric implementation, and to Hannes Liik ([@hannesliik](https://github.com/hannesliik)) for the awesome future trajectory visualisation on the ground plane.